CSU Policy: Cost Transfers on Sponsored Projects

 4. Cost Overruns

 Continuing Awards: An expenditure overrun may not occur in cases where there is a continuing award budget period, where the sponsor permits the award to be treated as a single period.
 In such cases, the termination date on the account is changed to coincide with the new budget year.
-An example is a five-year award where each year’s budget is added to the previous year for a cumulative total.
+An example is a five-year award where each year’s budget is carried forward from the previous year for a cumulative total.
 An overdraft in year two can be covered by the year three budget and no transfer would be needed.
 At the end of the five-year award, the expenditures must not exceed the total five-year budget.

 5. Costs That Benefit More Than One Project